The Bounded L2 Curvature Conjecture: Proof of

 \section{Proof of \eqref{eel3}}

 The goal of this appendix is to prove \eqref{eel3}.
-We first introduce Littlewood-Paley projections on $\Si_t$ which will be used both for the proof of \eqref{eel3} and Lemma \ref{lemma:maru}.
+We first introduce Littlewood-Paley projections on $\Si_t$.
 These were constructed in \cite{param3} (see section 3.6 in that paper) using the heat flow on $\Si_t$.
 We recall below their main properties: \begin{proposition}[Main properties of the LP $Q_j$ \cite{param3}] Let $F$ a tensor on $\Sigma_t$.
 The LP-projections $Q_j$ on $\Si_t$ verify the following properties:

 i) \quad {\sl Partition of unity} \bea\lab{eq:partition} \sum_jQ_j=I. \eea

 ii) \quad {\sl $L^p$-boundedness} \quad For any $1\le p\le \infty$, and any interval $I\subset \Bbb Z$, \bea\lab{eq:pdf1} \|Q_IF\|_{L^p(\Si_t)}\lesssim \|F\|_{L^p(\Si_t)} \eea